Ch4s3r/webflux_coroutines_test/README.md

 Once suspended you cannot evaluate the captured variables any longer.
 Error states: `this@HelloController is not captured`

-One workaround is to create a `coroutineScope` around endpoint.
+One workaround is to create a `coroutineScope` around an endpoint.
 Not sure why this is working at all and have not tested any performance impacts on this.
 Searching for a proper way to be able to debug suspended endpoints in intellij with webflux and coroutines.